cheonhyangzhang/paper-gmail/README.md

 * Some email's body doesn't show up correctly.
 * Email attachments do not show up yet.

+## Browsers
+It should work on Chrome, FireFox and Safari, haven't tested on IE.

 ## Demo
 The stable version is hosted in [Google's App Engine](https://gmail-polymer.appspot.com/).
 Want to try this but don't want to Sign In with your personal Gmail?